 Failing to provide adequate quantities of water to your body will stop it from functioning.
 Finding and securing water becomes one of your main priorities in the wilderness.
 You need to have water since your body will lose it through a variety of means.
 Perspiration, exhalation, urination, and defecation are processes through which your body eliminates water.
 If you don’t replace the quantity discarded by your body, dehydration will set in.

 The process of body dehydration is a serious physical ailment that some can face in an unknown environment.
-It’s perhaps the main risks you will have to face in the wilderness, and you need to spot the symptoms before it’s too late.
+It’s perhaps the main risk you will have to face in the wilderness, and you need to spot the symptoms before it’s too late.
 Dehydration symptoms include headache, nausea, disorientation, and dark urine.

 Wilderness long-term survival may lead to food shortages and while you can function properly for a few days without food, it will become a necessity as time goes by.
 Now you can use skills such as hunting, trapping, and gathering, but these take time, and without a certain degree of knowledge and practice in the field, you won’t have the success you are imagining.